 If there is a reservoir of molecular gas, then one possibility is that the black hole accretion remains low (as evidenced by the low $\lambda_{\rm Edd}$), while the gas is turned into stars.
 This would allow \UC to stay on the $M_{\rm BH}-M_{\rm dyn}$ and $M_{\rm BH}-\sigma_{\rm *}$ relations of Figure \ref{threeplots}c and \ref{threeplots}b, while moving closer to the $M_{\rm BH}-M_{\rm *}$ relation of Figure \ref{threeplots}a.
 However, the gas reservoir of this galaxy is not yet explored, and future ALMA observations are required.
 We note that the non-detection of \cii or FIR emission in some LRDs \citep{xiao25} suggests a small molecular gas reservoir.
-Altenatively, this system may have a substantial dark matter contribution, and later baryonic accretion may bring it closer to the local $M_{\rm BH}-M_{\rm *}$ relation \citep{McClymont2025}.
+Alternatively, this system may have a substantial dark matter contribution, and later baryonic accretion may bring it closer to the local $M_{\rm BH}-M_{\rm *}$ relation \citep{McClymont2026}.

 However, the current black hole accretion rate is non-zero (i.e., $\lambda_{\rm Edd}\sim 0.1$), so the black hole mass will increase with cosmic time.
 One extreme possibility is shown by the dotted line of Figure \ref{bhev}, which shows how $M_{\rm BH}$ would change with Eddington-limited accretion.
 This curve extends into the high-mass region of $z>7$ QSOs \citep{fan23}, but a more physical sub-Eddington (or variable) growth would result in a lower mass, more similar to other observed LRDs at $z\sim6-8$.